RemixVSL/iomemory-vsl/README.md

 If you are on CentOS or similiar distribution simply run
 ```
 git clone https://github.com/snuf/iomemory-vsl
+git checkout next_generation (only for 3.2.16 version needed)
 cd iomemory-vsl/
 rpmbuild -ba fio-driver.spec
 ```